gersontham/EP1000/docs/electronics.md

 ![simple circuit](images/electronics/simplecircuit.JPG)

 After the practice, I decided to design a Astable 555 timer in tinkercad.
 After some time I managed it.
-Tinkercad also allows you to run a simulation of your design to test any bugs that it might haveand thus after testing, it worked.
+Tinkercad also allows you to run a simulation of your design to test any bugs that it might have and thus after testing, it worked.
 I then moved on to wiring it up on an actual breadboard and it worked.

 ![555](images/electronics/astable555.JPG)
 ![555 IRL](images/electronics/555irl.jpg)